-Why does Ebola keep coming back?
+Why Ebola keeps coming back

 Crucially, it would be free for patients and could be in the area within three to four days.

 WHO guidelines recommend that should there be an Ebola outbreak before licensing has been granted, the vaccine should be given to all suspected patients, contacts and health workers at risk.
-The decision on giving this vaccine is one for the DRC Ministry of Health to make.
+The decision on giving this vaccine is one for the DR Congo Ministry of Health to make.

-The DRC response to recent outbreaks has proved the country's government is well-prepared.
+The DR Congo response to recent outbreaks has proved the country's government is well-prepared.

 But no country could or should be expected to manage this alone.